 Check the Embassy website for information about opening hours and temporary closures that may affect service provision.

 If you're unable to contact the Embassy in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 from overseas, or 1300 555 135 within Australia.

 Serbia experiences earthquakes.
 Serious earthquakes are rare but tremors are common.

 Bush and forest fires can occur in summer months (June to September) particularly in southern Serbia.
 Extreme hot and dry periods may lead to water shortages.

-In winter (October to March) some parts of Serbia can experience extremely low temperatures.
-Snow and ice can be a hazard, and the ability of local authorities to clear roads after heavy snowfall varies throughout the country.
-Monitor local media reports for updated information.
+In winter (October to March), some parts of Serbia can experience extremely low temperatures.
+Snow and ice can be a hazard.

 Monitor local media and weather reports.
 Plan accordingly.

 - secure your passport in a safe, waterproof location or carry it on you at all times (in a waterproof bag)

 - contact friends and family in Australia with regular updates about your welfare and whereabouts